OLLIERANT/what-happens-when/README.rst

   'slow-start threshold'.
 In some implementations, this threshold is adaptive.
 * After reaching the slow-start threshold, the window increases additively for each packet acknowledged.
-If a packet is dropped, the window reduces exponentially until another packet is acknowledged.
+If a packet is dropped, the window reduces expBOBonentially until another packet is acknowledged.

 HTTP protocol
 -------------